 firstname.lastname@example.org | 01484 472379

-Dinuka Herath is a lecturer in Organisation Science at the Business School since September 2016.
-He is a member of the European Academy of Management (EURAM).
+Dinuka Herath, PhD, FHEA, MSc, PGCHE, BSc (Hons), Dip (ICT), CC, CL; is a lecturer in Organisation Studies at the Business School since September 2016.
+He is a fellow of the British Higher Education Academy.
+He is also a member of the European Academy of Management (EURAM) and Institute for Small Business Entrepreneurship (ISBE).
 Prior to his position at Huddersfield University, he completed a fully funded PhD in Organisational Behaviour and Human Resource Management at Bournemouth University (BU), UK.
-He received a fully funded studentship for his PhD and was the youngest PhD student at BU.
+He received a fully funded studentship for his PhD and was theyoungest PhD student at BU.
+His PhD thesis was examined by Professor Bruce Edmonds who is a key figure in the field.
 At BU he was also a P/T lecturer in Organisational Behaviour and Human Resource Management.
 Apart from his academic positions, he was also the president of the Doctoral Student Society, the Chairman of the BU Institute of Directors and a P/T officer at the BU Students Union.
-He holds a MSc with distinction in Information Systems from the University Of East Anglia (UK) and a BSc with honours In Business Information Technology from Staffordshire University (UK).
+He holds an MSc with distinction in Information Systems from the University of East Anglia (UK) and a BSc with honours In Business Information Technology from Staffordshire University (UK).
 He is also a certified orator and holds a Competent Communicator certificate from Toastmasters International.
-Prior to his academic career he has worked in Industry, notably as a marketing manager at a multinational information technology company, VoiceTec Systems Limited.
+Prior to his academic career he has worked in Industry, notably as amarketing manager at a multinational information technology company, VoiceTec Systems Limited.
+His work has been featured on Newsweek, Yahoo News, UK Bulleting and other prominent outlets and he has also been featured in BBC news.
+To keep track of his latest work you can follow Dr Herath on: Twitter & Facebook.

 Davies, J., Kevill, A. and Herath, D. (2017) ‘Delineating successful HRM models in high-pressure SMEs: Hospice employee-volunteer synergies’.
 In: ISBE Conference 2017, 8th-9th November 2017, Belfast